fxlv/docs/vagrant-base-box-creation.md

 find /var/log -type f -delete
 ```
 ## Zero out the disk
+Now we can clean up history and close SSH connection.

-Now either change runlevel by executing init 1 or reboot into single mode and once there, zero out the free space on the disk.
+Either change runlevel by executing `init 1` or reboot into single mode and once there, zero out the free space on the disk.
 This will allow for much better compression once the box is packaged up.

 ```
 mount -o remount,ro /dev/sda1
-zerofree /dev/sda1
+zerofree -v /dev/sda1
 ```
 After this you are done.
 Shut down the machine and package it up.